jpol0191/eve_sde_json/README.md

 # Eve Static Data to JSON.

-This is a very minimal tool that converts Eve Online static data exports from .yaml into .json.
+This is a very minimal tool that converts Eve Online static data exports (SDE) from .yaml into .json.

 ## Installation
 Install with npm.

 ```
-npm i evetaticdata-json
+npm i evetaticdata-json --save
 ```

 ## Usage